Taillan/AWS-3-Tier-App/README.md

 ## 4 - Load Balancer module

-An Amazon Load Balancer (LB) is a managed service that distributes incoming network or application traffic across multiple targets, such as EC2 instances on multiple Avaibility Zones.
+he Amazon Load Balancer (LB) distributes incoming traffic across multiple targets, such as EC2 instances in different availability zones.

-The Load Balancer Module allow to instantiate a load_balancer and linked it to the EC2 Instance created for the front end.

-The logs are published in a bucket with the good bucket policy :
+The Load Balancer module creates a load balancer and links it to the EC2 instances for the front end.
+The logs are stored in a bucket with the correct bucket policy:
 ```json
 {
     "Version": "2012-10-17",